gitTogether-capstone/gittogether/README.md

 ![create project](https://user-images.githubusercontent.com/86242483/161321059-7647842f-39c6-4b12-8947-c4722eab7f56.png)

+## Finding a Project

+* Finding a project to work on with people can be as simple as logging in with your GitHub account and clicking Request to Collab!
+* As a user, you have the ability to see a scrollable feed of every project people have created and are looking for members on and directly request to join them.
+* The feed of projects may be filtered to beginner friendly or not, a specific category you're interested in or the programming language you are interested in.

+## Joining a Project

+* If you are not fluent in the language that is provided in a non-beginner friendly project, you will not be able to request to join.
+* The project owner will receive a notification when you request to join their project, and you will receive a notification when they accept it.
+* A project will not show up on your user profile until you are accepted into it.
+* Projects will have their own comments section for all users to discuss about the project.
+* Users have access to a real-time messaging system to communicate with potential project members or teams.

 ## Leading a Project

+* A project creator has the ability to provide one of their user-owned GitHub repositories or create a brand new GitHub repository directly from the project.
 * If your project is not beginner friendly you may only create the project in a language you are fluent with.
 * Creating or providing a repository means you are the owner of both the project and the repository.
+* If a repository is provided at the time a user is accepted, they will automatically be invited to join as a collaborator.
+Otherwise, you will have to click the "Add Collaborators" button provided once you have created or provided the repository.
 * Project members will not be added to the repository until they accept their email invtation from GitHub.
 * You have access to other users profiles to view their languages and GitHub profiles as well as directly messaging them ahead of accepting or declining their request.
 * Deleting or changing a repository from GitHub will not affect the repository you have listed.
 If you are to change the name or create a different repository you must unlist your current repository and provide the new one.

-## Collaboration

-* If you are not fluent in the language that is provided in a non-beginner friendly project, you will not be able to request to join.
-* The project owner will receive a notification when you request to join their project, and you will receive a notification when they accept it.
-* A project will not show up on your user profile until you are accepted into it.
-* If a repository is provided at the time a user is accepted, they will automatically be invited to join as a collaborator.
-Otherwise, you will have to click the "Add Collaborators" button provided once you have created or provided the repository.
-* Projects will have their own comments section for all users to discuss about the project.
-* Users have access to a real-time messaging system to communicate with potential collaborators or teams.

 ## GitHub Data